sagarrgarg/frappe-indiamart-erpnext-integration/README.md

 Setup step:
 1. get your key from indiamart portal and set into indiamart setting page.
-2. mobile number should be that which is registered with indiamart.
+2. add url which will be either this - https://mapi.indiamart.com/wservce/crm/crmListing/v2/ or new given by Indiamart
-3. email id registered at indiamart.
+3. Enable the Indiamart Module

 #### License